-Quality Assurance: Adherence to all Program Agreement requirements, including performance, quality, and practice.
+Quality Assurance An adherence to all Program Agreement requirements, including DDA Policy expected levels of performance, quality and practice.

-DDA Policy 6.13, Employment/Day Program Provider Qualifications, County Guidelines, and the Criteria for standards and reasonably expected levels of performance, quality, and practice.
+6.13, Provider Qualifications for Employment and Day Program Services, County Guidelines and the Criteria for Evaluation, as well as a focus on reasonably reasonably expected levels of performance, quality, and practice.